samiraslani/Transformers/README.md

 # Transformers
  In this project, we aim to build a transformer's architecture from scratch.
-The file [Dot_product_Attention](/Dot_product_Attention.ipynb
+The file [Dot_product_Attention](Dot_product_Attention.ipynb
 /) contains a general code for a transformer's architecture and is based on the paper [Attention is All you Need.](https://arxiv.org/abs/1706.03762)

  The transformer's code is then implemented for various tasks as the following: